Why a Yearly Contact Lens Exam Is So Important

 A contact lens exam is different from a comprehensive eye exam.

 During a comprehensive eye exam, your optometrist will ask you about your vision and general health.
 They’ll also give you a visual acuity test to determine how well you can see at various distances.
-Then they will check your basic eye structures.
+Then you’ll have your eyes examined and they will check your basic eye structures.

 “A comprehensive eye exam doesn’t automatically include a contact lens fitting,” Dr. Fazelian says.

 But you can choose to do the fitting during your regular eye exam, she says.
 Whether you combine your exams or keep them separate, just make sure to get re-evaluated every year.
-Regular exams give your optometrist a chance to find possible eye issues before they cause problems.
+Routine eye exams give your optometrist a chance to find possible vision problems before they cause any issue.

 “Your eyes might show signs of an issue even if you don’t feel any symptoms,” Dr. Fazelian says.